nicobou/shmdata/README.md

 Sponsors
 --------
 Switcher was created at the Society for Arts and Technology (SAT) to give to artists a powerful tool for telepresence in contexts of live arts and new media installations.
-Scenic/Switcher is the streaming engine used in the [Scènes ouvertes](http://sat.qc.ca/en/scenes-ouvertes) project: a network of more than 20 venues collaborating through artistic telepresence installations in Quebec.
+Scenic/Switcher is the streaming engine used in the [Scènes ouvertes](http://sat.qc.ca/en/scenic-telepresence) project: a network of more than 20 venues collaborating through artistic telepresence installations in Quebec.

 This project is made possible thanks to the Society for Arts and Technologies.
-[SAT](http://www.sat.qc.ca/) and to the Ministère de l'Économie, de la Science et de l'Innovation du Québec (MESI).
+[SAT](http://www.sat.qc.ca/) and to the Ministère de l'Économie, de l'Innovation et de l'Énergie du Québec (MÉIÉ).